EnricoWuestenberg/ASPNET-Snippets/README.md

 # ASPNET-Snippets
-Some usefull snippets fpr ASPNET
+Some usefull snippets for ASPNET

 ### ServiceCollection: Add customize option from multi sections in IConfiguration